quevivasbien/AIIncentives.jl/readme.md

 The `scenarios.jl` file includes some helpful tools for looking at cases where you vary one or two variables of a problem while holding the others fixed.

-The main type defined here is `Scenario`.
+The main type defined here is `Scenario`, which is essentially an object that generates a family of related `Problem`s.
 You can create a scenario like
 ```julia
 scenario = Scenario(
     n_players = 2,